 The mostly unpaved highway travels the crest of the mountains through miles of Yukon and Alaska wilderness.
 As Alan negotiates a road that winds above the timberline, I keep a lookout for the Fortymile Caribou herd, which remains elusive to us on this trip.

-Approximately 65 miles from Dawson City, we cross the U.S.-Canada border and receive the same stern welcome that U.S. citizens receive whenever returning home.
+Approximately 65 miles from Dawson City, we cross the U.S. (Porter Creek)-Canada border (Little Gold Creek) and receive the same stern welcome that U.S. citizens receive whenever returning home.
 As Alan hands over our passports, I gaze out the window at the housing provided for the border personnel and wonder what it must be like to live in total isolation at the top of the world.

 The US-Canada border crossing is open from May 15 to early October (or late September if the snow arrives early).
 The U.S. crossing is open 9 a.m. to 9 p.m.
 Crossing into Canada, the hours are 8 a.m. to 8 p.m.
 But it’s best to check at the Visitors Center in Dawson City to confirm as hours are subject to change and there are no phones at the border crossings.

 The rain makes the going muddy on the U.S. side of Top of the World Highway (also known as the Boundary Spur Road on the U.S. side).
 And the road construction doesn’t help matters.

 I find it sad to see this adventuresome road being widened and civilized.
 But, then again, Holland America tour buses travel this road practically on a daily basis as they ferry cruise passengers on a land excursion that includes Dawson City.

 At the Jack Wade Junction, a spur road turns off to Eagle (an adventure we will be taking next time) and Top of the World Highway officially becomes the Taylor Highway.
 Eventually the road construction ends as the road winds down from the crest and follows several creeks that are also gold mining streams.